Tiny Glade: Development

-Tiny Glade was developed by Pounce Light, a two-person Swedish indie studio headed by Anastasia Opara and Tomasz Stachowiak.
-The game's trailer was announced in December 2022.
-Initially released as a free demo in June 2024, it received a lot of attention during its pre-release stage because it had reached over 800,000 wishlists on Steam.
-The title was also the fourth most-played and the second most watchlisted demo in Steam's 2024 Next Fest and was also nominated for the best self-published indie game in the Golden Joystick Awards in August 2024.
-The full game was released on 23 September 2024 for Windows.
+Tiny Glade was developed by Pounce Light, a two-person Swedish indie studio headed by Anastasia Opara and Tomasz Stachowiak, and was made with a custom version of Bevy - a modular game engine built in Rust.
+The trailer was announced in December 2022.
+Initially released as a free demo in June 2024, it received over 800,000 wishlists during its pre-release stage on Steam.
+The title was also the fourth most-played and the second most watchlisted demo in Steam's 2024 Next Fest and was nominated for the best self-published indie game in the Golden Joystick Awards in November 2024.
+The full game was released on 23 September 2024 for Microsoft Windows and Linux.
+The game later received an update to support MacOS on 13 May 2026.

 Reception

 On its release in September 2024, Tiny Glade received 'mixed or average reviews' on Metacritic with a score of 74 out of 100.
+Fellow review aggregator OpenCritic has assessed that the game was recommended by 73% of critics.
+Some critics described it as a cosy game with pleasant and charming aesthetic and big area for creativity, but was also noted for its limited gameplay and content.

-It has been considered a cosy game by many critics, but some also noted the limited gameplay.
-Rock Paper Shotguns pre-release review described the game as cosy, charming, and creative, but also noted the limited nature of the demo.
-For the full release, the same outlet stated that "it feels like we've been here before" and compared it with Summerhouse, another diorama builder.
+A June 2024 pre-release review from Kiera Mills in Rock Paper Shotgun described Tiny Glade as a cosy, creative and charming game.
+After the release of the game, the same critic stated that "it feels like we've been here before" and compared it with Summerhouse, another diorama builder.
 Meanwhile, PC Gamer described the game as "unwaveringly orthodox", as "everything is awash in a pleasantly low-detail pastel goodness that begs desperately to be loved".
 IGN found it to be a sweet spot that "a small slice of flow state to pamper your brain" and makes "the real world seem very far away".
 However, IGN also noted that the game might have limited gameplay options.
+For the soundtrack, Loren Chandler of Shacknews finds it "so adorable" and has "delightful sound effects".